Styx4D/Galet/README.md

 ## How to use
-1 - Within the server environment, launch the Mask-R-CNN server
+1 - Within the server environment, launch the Mask-R-CNN server (4th step in the server installation section)

-2 - Within the client environment, launch QGis
+2 - Within the client environment, launch QGis (3rd step in the QGis client installation section)

-3 - Once in qgis, open the processing tool box and add script to toolbox `Qgis_processing_IMAGE.py` and `Qgis_processing_ORTHO.py`.
+3 - Once in qgis, open the processing tool box and add both scripts to the toolbox `Qgis_processing_IMAGE.py` and `Qgis_processing_ORTHO.py`.
 They will appear under Galet

 ![](img/Image2.png)

-4 - Run GALET_georef for georeferenced orthomosaic, or GALET_image for ungeoreferenced image
+4 - Run GALET_georef for georeferenced orthomosaics, or GALET_image for ungeoreferenced images

 ![](img/Image1.png)